 Each May, Mental Health Month aims to raise awareness about mental health issues, to advocate for equal care, and provide support to those in need.
 This advocacy is more important than ever.
 A recent study from researchers at NYU Langone found that the number of Americans suffering from serious psychological distress is increasing while important access to mental health care has decreased.
 Talkspace is devoted to reversing these statistics — we cannot let this trend continue.

-This May, we’ll focus on empowering individuals to “light their way” to better mental health, happiness, and improved well-being.
-Throughout the month we’ll bring you tips and tools directly from a therapist to help you improve your daily well-being and deal with ongoing mental health challenges.
+During May 2017, we focused on empowering individuals to “light their way” to better mental health, happiness, and improved well-being.
+Throughout the month we brought tips and tools directly from a therapist to help improve daily well-being and deal with ongoing mental health challenges.
 No appointment needed!
 Continue reading #LightYourWay for Mental Health Month in May

 I’ve always been a supporter of therapy.
 We’re so close to our problems and stressors.
 Talking with someone from the outside is often the only way to make sense of it all.